Cookbook

 DevTools / MCP Debugging

-LLui ships a debug API that an LLM (or any tool) can use to inspect state, send messages, replay traces, and decode bitmasks — all while the app is running in the browser.
+LLui ships a debug API that an LLM (or any tool) can use to inspect state, send messages, replay traces, and decode dependency masks — all while the app is running in the browser.

 How it works